Reader Rachel asked about contemporary YA novels in the comments a few weeks ago:

 In our writing group, we have been talking about whether or not it is harder to find an agent and/or sell our YA manuscripts if they are contemporary romance/realistic vs. paranormal or fantasy.
 What are your thoughts on this?
 If it is more difficult, is there anything that does happen to work particularly well or would make a manuscript more saleable within the contemporary genre?

-I know that I got into YA and into reading and into writing and into agenting because of contemporary young adult fiction.
+I know that I got into Young Adult fiction and into reading and into writing and into agenting because of contemporary young adult fiction.
 I was always more of a Sara Zarr, John Green, Jenny Han, Laurie Halse Anderson reader than I was a fantasy or paranormal fan.
 And when I started looking at the market, there were a lot of contemporary YA novels on shelves and doing well.

 Current Trends in Young Adult Fiction